emilio-berti/git-novice/_episodes/18-git_on_eve.md

 ~~~
 {: .output}

-As scripts to submit jobs and paths within files are specific to the HPC, it's better to switch to a new branch instead of working on the main branch.
+An alternative to avoid conflicts is to create another branch specific for EVE.
+As scripts to submit jobs and paths within files are specific to the HPC, it may also be better to switch to a new branch instead of working on the main branch.
 Switch to a new branch called `HPC`:

 ~~~
 git checkout -b HPC